 Regardless, enjoy yourself! about 7 years ago

 Thanks for the info guys!
 I've got a few places to research now, I definitely like the sound of Copper Mountain, sounds like good value while still being great quality - and I can easily spend some days on the bigger resorts.
-Thanks again, appreciate the help! almost 8 years ago
+Thanks again, appreciate the help! about 7 years ago